Who is an Embedded System Designer?

 - Optimization: Improving system performance, power consumption, and reliability.

-- Strong understanding of microcontrollers and microprocessors.
+- Knowledge of microcontrollers and microprocessors (ARM, AVR, PIC).

-- Knowledge of hardware design and circuit analysis.
+- Understanding of hardware design principles.

 - Familiarity with real-time operating systems (RTOS).